rosanna-ang/budapest/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Here's an image of a drag racer in action:

 <img src="ChickenPaprikash.jpg"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 100px; width:100px; border:10px"
      />

-Move along.

 ### Markdown